containernetworking/cni/SPEC.md

 Given the network configuration list JSON [shown above](#example-network-configuration-lists) the container runtime would perform the following steps for the `ADD` action.
 Note that the runtime adds the `cniVersion` and `name` fields from configuration list to the configuration JSON passed to each plugin, to ensure consistent versioning and names for all plugins in the list.

-1) first call the `bridge` plugin with the following JSON:
+1) call the `bridge` plugin with the following JSON:

 ```jsonc
 {